henrygabriels/FMLLM/README.md

 # FMLLM

-**FML LM**: or, FML, this kind of looks like a Fibonacci Language Model.
+**FML LM**: or, FML, this sort of looks like a Fibonacci Language Model.
 Can anyone help me work out if it is meaningful?

 ## The Experiment